Preparing for and attending your face to face or online assessments and exams

 There is a mandatory ten minute reading time for each examination in addition to the duration of the examination.
 During reading time you may:

 - use this time is to think, plan and organise your response to the examination paper

 - make notes or highlight text, as directed on the front cover of the examination paper.

 If you are sitting a face to face exam, you must arrive at your exam venue at least 20 minutes prior to the exam.

 You may be required to submit answers via a multiple choice answer sheet.
 Instructions will be provided on the answer sheet.

 An information document [.pdf 197KB] has been established to assist you.

-- communicate with any other student (unless required to do so);
+- Communicate with any other student (unless required to do so);

 Further information about the regulations for the conduct of examinations and invigilated tests is available in the Assessment and Student Progression Manual (Consolidated Policy and Procedures).